remivee/ASIMIBot/README.md

 # ASIMIBot

 ASIMIBot is a Python bot implementing a grid trading strategy.
 It was forked from the original [BlackBot](https://github.com/PyWaves/BlackBot) repository.
-It can work with any assets pair on the Waves DEX.
+It works with the ASIMI/BTC asset pair on the Waves DEX.

 Grid trading doesn’t care about which way the market’s going — in fact, as a profitable strategy it works best in ranging markets.
 The strategy places a ladder of sells at regular intervals above market price, and another ladder of buys beneath it.
 If a sell is filled, those funds are used to place a buy just beneath that sell.
 Thus you can think of the grid as a series of pairs of buys/sells stretching up and down the price chart, with either the buy or sell in each pair always active.